AdobeDocs/campaign-standard-learn.en/help/communication-channels/email/control-groups.md

 Adobe Campaign Standard allows you to create a control group, which can be excluded from your target audience, randomly or based on specific criteria.
 The behavior of the control group can then serve as a benchmark to make a comparison with the behavior of the target population which received the marketing communication.

-Learn how to create a control group when defining the target of your delivery.
+Learn how to define a control group for your delivery and how to extract the profiles assigned to the control group after the delivery has been sent.

 >[!VIDEO](https://video.tv.adobe.com/v/40467?quality=12)